 It is so great here in Bali, and cheap!
 We are so spoiled with dinner in restaurants, our hotel (that has a private bath), and a fully body massage for four dollars!
 We hardly feel like backpackers.
 They say you can get by on $5 per day in Indonesia, and totally spoil yourself for a few bucks more.

 We took a walk along the streets.
 After a few turns we found ourselves in a small village with pigs, roosters, cows, and some artisan areas.
 Beautiful rice fields, but we got a bit lost and it was getting dark.
 A very cheerful man, Nyoman, met us (he had just caught 4 snakes to eat).
 He kept chatting even though he knew no English and we knew no Balinese.
-He helped us find our way out of the rice paddies though, which is a good thing seeing how dark it was getting.
+He helped us find our way out of the rice paddies though, following him on the 2 ft. sections between the rice paddies, which is a good thing seeing how dark it was getting.

 Jun 10 - Monkey Forest and MoreWe went to the sacred monkey forest today.
 The locals really respect this place and there are huge temples and many stone monuments inside.
 This is different: they will bury a loved one in the sacred grounds, just as a temporary resting spot util they can save up enough money for a proper cremation.
 We saw a grave that was only three days old.

 The monkeys are all over the place, playing in the trees or in the temples.
 They will take a banana right from your hand.
 Sometimes they get greedy and want the whole bunch - I had to tell one a stern "No!" but he hissed at me and showed his 2 inch teeth.
 Scared and shocked, I dropped the rest of the bananas.
 One cute baby monkey couldn’t get up the temple wall, so mom put him on her belly and climbed him up.